 Telephone, internet and phone registration is available in all permit areas

 Electronic registration may be temporarily turned off in the following locations:

-- Deer permit areas 339-349 in southeastern Minnesota during fall 2016 Chronic Wasting Disease surveillance
+- Deer permit areas where Chronic Wasting Disease surveillance is being conducted

 If electronic registration is not available, all harvested deer must be brought to the registration station and registered in person